lushoBarlett/vim-config/README.md

 My NeoVim configuration and installation instructions so I don't lose them ever again!
 Is mostly based off of Ben Awad's configuration, but that may not be the case forever.

-# pack folder
+### Copilot

-Remember to install Copilot by cloning the repository!
+Remember to install Copilot by cloning the [repository](https://github.com/github/copilot.vim)!

-The folder to use is pack/github/start
+### Telescope

+You need to install fd for Telescope to work properly.